 Demand side management: creating revenue from energy flexibility

 An increasing share of renewables will give rise to new opportunities for large industries when it comes to demand side management.
-With our help, this will not only support sustainability but also makes good business sense (for example check these Infographics that can help you calculate the value of your optimisation potential).
+With our help, this will not only support sustainability but also makes good business sense.

 With large industries, demand side management is often considered unfeasible.
 Understandably, control of mission critical assets is not easily given away to aggregators.
 There are however plenty of opportunities for large industries to keep control over their assets and still benefit from the opportunities that arise from flexibility in energy demand or production: